IgalRoitblat/swell_checkout_scripts/README.md

 5. shopify-checkout-slider.liquid - Slider for the variable redemption option.
 Implement this on checkout page.
 6. shopify-checkout-apply-point-balance.liquid - Apply all available balance button for checkout.
 7. shopify-checkout-force-order-summary-open.js - Forces order summary to open on mobile in the Shopify Checkout.
+8. loyaltyOptInCodeSetup.html - Adding a checkbox to allow users to opt-in the rewards program on Shopify using local storage.

 Ruby (Cart / Checkout Logic):